 How big is the build space on the MakerBot Replicator 2 Desktop 3D Printer?

 The MakerBot Replicator 2 Desktop 3D Printer has a very large build volume of 410 cubic inches (11.2” L x 6.0” W x 6.1” H).
 The MakerBot Replicator 2 gives users 37% more space to build in than the first generation MakerBot Replicator Desktop3D Printer, meaning users can think and make bigger than ever.
 The new build volume is ideal for large architectural or mechanical models, or for projects with many different parts, such as a model car.
 With all that build space, MakerBot operators can also make several different things at once, meaning they save time for the next projects on their lists.

 What can a MakerBot Replicator 2 Desktop 3D Printer make?

 The MakerBot Replicator 2 Desktop 3D Printer is an ideal machine for making true-to-life replicas, high-resolution models, functioning prototypes, visual aids, real world products, and more.
-Designed and optimized for the renewable bio-plastic PLA, The MakerBot Replicator 2 Desktop 3D Printer makes things quickly and efficiently that not only look great, but also feel amazing to the touch.
+Designed and optimized for MakerBot PLA Filament, a bioplastic derived from corn, The MakerBot Replicator 2 Desktop 3D Printer makes things quickly and efficiently that not only look great, but also feel amazing to the touch.

 Who should purchase a MakerBot Replicator 2 Desktop 3D Printer?